ScrapeGraphAI/Scrapegraph-ai/README.md

 ## 📈 Roadmap

 We are working on the following features!
-If you are interested in collaborating click on the feature and file a PR.
+If you are interested in collaborating right-click on the feature and open in a new tab to file a PR.
 If you have doubts and wanna discuss them with us, just contact us on [discord](https://discord.gg/uJN7TYcpNa) or open a [Discussion](https://github.com/VinciGit00/Scrapegraph-ai/discussions) here on Github!

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'primaryColor': '#5C4B9B', 'edgeLabelBackground':'#ffffff', 'tertiaryColor': '#ffffff', 'primaryBorderColor': '#5C4B9B', 'fontFamily': 'Arial', 'fontSize': '16px', 'textColor': '#5C4B9B' }}}%%